Unconventional people don’t easily mould in. No matter how much individuals wave their flags about open-mindedness and acceptance.

 Arianna was pushed against the seat by Xandra, who resumed their kiss.
 Plump lips.
 Soft Lips.
 Chemistry and coordination.

 Xandra’s hands took her coat away, never leaving her mouths.
 Then, her lips gave her wet kisses, down her neck.
 A hand on her chest, covered by a thick knitted sweater.
-It curved the shape of her breast, and Arianna shuddered.
+It curved the shape of her breast, and Arianne shuddered.
 The hand slowed down, to her jeans, and nestled itself in the warm space between her legs.
 Nibbles and breath against her neck, a hand slowly pressing against her core.

 It was too much, and she moaned, arching her back.